Sokh District: Population

 As of 2022, the population is 80,600.
-Despite being a part of Uzbekistani territory and being surrounded by Kyrgyzstan, its population is mostly Tajik.
+Despite being a part of Uzbek territory and being surrounded by Kyrgyzstan, its population is mostly Tajik.

 History

 Two snakes, Sokh, Ferghana valley, 3rd millennium BCE.

 Together with Kokand, Sokh was one of the centres of the Basmachi uprising from 1918 to 1924.
 At that time, Sokh was still directly connected with Uzbekistan.

 Sokh was created in 1955.
 Local legend holds that “the territory was lost by a Kyrgyz Communist Party official in a card game with his Uzbek counterpart.”
 Others say it made sense to assign the area to Uzbekistan because the roads running along the Sokh river connected to Uzbekistan to the north rather than going through the rugged Kyrgyz territory to the east and west of the area in question.

 In 1999, Uzbekistan claimed that militants from the Islamic Movement of Uzbekistan (IMU) were using Sokh as their base to attack Uzbekistan and Kyrgyzstan.
 Earlier that year, Tashkent had been rocked by a series of car bombings attributed to the IMU.
 Uzbekistan began mining the borders around Sokh, angering the Kyrgyz who claim Uzbekistan placed mines on its territory.